Our Leadership

 Ronald Lissak

-Ron currently resides in Bondville, VT, and is Chief Operating Officer of Prescient Medical Imaging LLC, a manufacturer of a dedicated Positron Emission Tomography system for diagnosing and monitoring treatment of Alzheimer’s disease.
+Ron currently resides in Manchester, VT, Executive Vice President and General Manager for Positrigo Inc., a manufacturer of a dedicated Positron Emission Tomography (PET) system for diagnosing and monitoring treatment of Alzheimer’s and other neurological diseases.
 He has been involved in the medical device industry since 1998 as owner of an imaging company which did joint ventures with academic medical institutions.
 From that time, Ron worked for several nationally recognized imaging and medical device companies.
 Prior to 1998, Ron was a practicing CPA in both New York City and New Jersey.

 Prior to moving to Vermont, Ron lived in New York City for 35 years where he was very active in the philanthropic community as a board member of both The Albert Einstein College of Medicine (Bronx, NY) and the All Star Projects, Inc (New York City).
 In addition, he was on numerous fundraising committees for Montefiore (Bronx, NY), Lombardi Cancer Center (Washington, DC) and others.

 He is a graduate of both Syracuse University (BS) and Harvard Business School (OPM Executive Management Program).
-Ron has been afflicted with Idiopathic Peripheral Neuropathy for the past nine years.
+Ron has had idiopathic peripheral neuropathy for many years.

 Gregory F. Maassen